Traveling to Tortola, BVI

 Visitors coming to Tortola are no longer required to obtain a temporary license, however they must have a valid license from their Country of origin present.

 A valid British Virgin Islands Driving License or Temporary license is required by all those seeking to drive in The British Virgin Islands for a period of longer than one month.
-For a fee of $10.00, a temporary British Virgin Islands Driving License can be obtained from the Traffic Licensing Office in Road Town, Tortola, with a valid Driver License from another country.
+For a fee of $10.00, a temporary British Virgin Islands Driving License can be obtained from the DMV in Pockwood Pond, in the West End area, with a valid Driver License from your native country.

 Car Rental Agencies:

 Driving is on the left-hand side of the road in The British Virgin Islands.
 Minimum age for Car Rentals is 25 with a valid license from their country of origin.
-Some examples of international Car Rental agencies on Tortola are Avis and Hertz.
-Local agencies such as Denzil Clyne, D&D, Dollar, International Car Rental, Jerry, Tola and more are also located on the island and rent Cars and the more commonly used Jeep (Tortola has mountainous, rugged terrain, an all wheel drive vehicle, preferably a Jeep Tracker of some kind is strongly suggested).
+Some examples of international Car Rental agencies on Tortola are Avis, National, and Alamo.
+Local agencies such as Denzil Clyne, D&D, Dollar, International Car Rental, Jerry’s, and more are also located on the island and rent Cars and the more commonly used Jeep (Tortola has mountainous, rugged terrain, an all wheel drive vehicle, preferably a Jeep Tracker of some kind is strongly suggested).

 Getting to the next ferry is very easy – just take a taxi at the St. Thomas Airport and let the taxi driver know that you need to take the next ferry to Tortola or Virgin Gorda (with connections to Anegada and Jost Van Dyke).
 The taxi drivers will know of any schedule changes and make sure you reach the proper terminal for your connection.